2016 Dallas Cowboys season: Acquisitions

 While most of the activity made by the Cowboys during free agency was re-signing their own players, they also made a few acquisitions of players from other teams to add to their roster.
 Defensive end Cedric Thornton was the first to be acquired, signing a four-year contract worth $18 million on March 10.
-Thorton comes from one of the Cowboys divisional rivals, the Philadelphia Eagles, and will being moving from defensive end to defensive tackle.
+Thorton comes from one of the Cowboys divisional rivals, the Philadelphia Eagles, and moved from defensive end to defensive tackle.
 At the time of his signing, he was believed to be the likely replacement for Hayden who was still in the free agency.
 Continuing to work on the improvement of their defensive line, the next acquisition for the Cowboys was defensive end Benson Mayowa from the Oakland Raiders, who signed a three-year contract on March 18 worth $8.5 million.
 Mayowa was a restricted free agent, and the Raiders had five days to match the offer to retain him, but they declined to do so, allowing the Cowboys to improve their pass rush some more.
 The next free agent acquisition was from another divisional rival, when the Cowboys signed Washington Redskins running back Alfred Morris.
 Morris signed a contract on March 22 for 2 years and worth $3.5 million.
 Morris will be added into the running back rotation with starter Darren McFadden, who replaced Joseph Randle last year as the starter after Randle was injured and later cut for off the field issues.
 The final free agent acquisition the Cowboys made was offensive lineman Joe Looney from the Tennessee Titans, who was signed on March 29.
 He is a flexible player who can play both center and guard, similar to the role Bernadeau had.
 Looney's contract was for two years and worth $1.6 million.